queryluke/masseffect-5e/static/data/rules/01-05-how-to-play.md

 gadgets, monster abilities, and other game elements break the general rules in some way, creating an exception to how the rest of the game works.
 Remember this: If a specific rule contradicts a general rule, the specific rule wins.

 Exceptions to the rules are often minor.
-For instance, many adventurers don’t have proficiency with shotguns, but every soldier does because of a class trait.
+For instance, many operatives don’t have proficiency with shotguns, but every soldier does because of a class trait.
 That trait creates a minor exception in the game.
 Other examples of rule-breaking are more conspicuous.
-For instance, an adventurer can’t normally fly, but some spells and armor mods make that possible.
+For instance, an operative can’t normally fly, but some spells and armor mods make that possible.
 Biotics and tech accounts for most of the major exceptions to the rules.

 ### Round Down